Coming To Terms With Being A Widow

 When you lose a partner it’s not something you’re likely to come to terms with quickly.
-Learning to live as a widow will take courage and practice and with time, it is hoped, you will be getting on with your life not as a widow but as a single woman.
+Learning to live as a widow will take courage and practice.
+There’s no doubt, moving forward after becoming a widow can be challenging!
+With time, it is hoped, you will be getting on with your life not as a widow but as a single woman.

-Surprisingly, if you’re left with children and a demanding job it is possible you’ll find your feet rather more quickly than if you’re home alone and not busy.
-Children, especially, are a huge driving force to move you on and your mind will be on their wellbeing much more than yours.
+Surprisingly, if you’re left with children and a demanding job, it’s possible you’ll find your feet rather more quickly.
+Children, especially, are a huge driving force to move you on.

-The more your thoughts are occupied with the need to carry on for the sake of your children/job/day to day responsibilities, the better it will be for you.
+The more your thoughts are occupied with the need to carry on for the sake of your young children/job/day to day responsibilities, the better it will be for all of you.

-In time you will hopefully have settled into a routine and feel you’re on top of things.
-There will be days that are more challenging than others, when you feel you can’t or don’t want to carry on, but by being busy and involved your recovery, such as it is, will surely come.
+In time you will hopefully have settled into a routine and feel you’re getting on top of things.
+There will be days more challenging than others, but by being busy, your recovery will surely come.

 At some point in time you may even want to start dating again.
-This is nothing to feel guilty about and initially is something you can ponder on your own.
-When you think the time is right then talk to friends, especially if they are also single, and explore what possibilities might be out there for you.
+This is nothing to feel guilty about.
+When you think the time is right then talk to friends, especially if they are also single.
+Explore the options you have available and see where they take you.

 It could be that one of your friends will know someone who could be an interesting proposition for you.
 There are, of course, numerous classes, sports clubs and meet-up groups you can investigate.
 You may even want to explore the possibilities presented by online dating.

 If you do feel ready to date again, don’t leave it too long before you look for that special someone.
 Life is too short to sit about wondering if you’re doing the right thing.
 Dating should be fun and getting to know someone in the early stages can be very exciting and the outcome can be a revelation.